 Our aim is to improve the outcome of patients with cancer with a primary focus on clinical trials and linked laboratory research.

 We are a highly collaborative unit with local, national and international links.
-We are formed of several clinical academics, three basics science groups and the Wales Cancer Bank.
+We are formed of several clinical academics, three basics science groups and the Wales Cancer Biobank.
 We are particularly interested in the effects of multiple therapies on the cancer and the patient, and have current strengths in novel combination trials and radiotherapy trials.

 We have funding from various sources including Cancer Research UK, Prostate Cancer UK, Medical Research Council and, within Wales, by Cancer Research Wales, Tenovus, the Life Sciences Research Network Wales and Health and Care Research Wales.